tztsai/tztsai.github.io/blog/_posts/2022-05-26-cal-genesis.md

 => 6 a b c
 ```

-And C said, Let scopes be values as well: and it was so.
-And the defined names in a scope he called *attributes*.
+And C said, Let contexts be values as well: and it was so.
+And the defined names in a context he called *attributes*.

 ```
-(a:1; b:2; this)  # "this" is another special name whose value is the current scope => (a: 1, b: 2)  # a scope is simply written in this way
+(a:1; b:2; this)  # "this" is another special name whose value is the current context => (a: 1, b: 2)  # a context is simply written in this way
-x: (a: 1, b: 2); [x.a, x.b]  # access of attributes in a scope
+x: (a: 1, b: 2); [x.a, x.b]  # access of attributes in a context
 => [1, 2]
 x.a: 3; x.c: 4; x  # define an attribute
 => (a: 3, b: 2, c: 4)
-(a * b + c)? x  # the space before x is the operator that substitutes free symbols in the expression before it with their values defined in the following scope
+(a * b + c)? x  # the space before x is the operator that substitutes free symbols in the expression before it with their values defined in the following context
 # => (a * b + c)? (a: 3, b: 2, c: 4)
 => 10
 f: [a-b, a*b]?;